reimagined/hacker-news-resolve/README.md

 ### Authentication

 We can create users and get a list of users.
-The last server-side issue is implementing registration and authentification.
+The last server-side issue is implementing registration and authentication.

 Install the necessary packages.